MicrosoftDocs/win32/desktop-src/direct3d9/dx9-graphics-reference-d3dx-functions.md

 ---
-Description: 'This section contains reference information for the functions that you need to implement when you work with the D3DX utility library.
-The following functions are implemented.' ms.assetid: '1b641211-94c6-4bc5-9f69-d4ae59d96cb7'
+Description: This section contains reference information for the functions that you need to implement when you work with the D3DX utility library.
+The following functions are implemented. ms.assetid: 1b641211-94c6-4bc5-9f69-d4ae59d96cb7
 title: D3DX Functions
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # D3DX Functions